 In addition to the annual inspection, if the following two criteria are met, 100-hour inspections will also be required:

-- Aircraft are operated for carrying persons for compensation or hire
+Aircraft are operated for carrying persons for compensation or hire

-- Aircraft are used for flight instruction for hire, and the aircraft is provided by the flight instructor
+Aircraft are used for flight instruction for hire, and the aircraft is provided by the flight instructor

 After every 100 hours of flight time, these aircraft must undergo a scheduled inspection.
 The inspection process is identical in scope and detail to the annual with all major aircraft components needing to be accessed and inspected.

-Note that unlike the annual inspection, the FAA allows a little grace period with the timing of the 100-hour.
+Note that, unlike the annual inspection, the FAA allows a little grace period with the timing of the 100-hour inspection.
 Planes can be flown up to 10 hours over the 100-hour limit if the excess time is used to fly to an inspection location.